 - Build a stronger community.
 Tenants who renew their leases year after year spend more time getting to know their neighbors and turning your building from a house into a home.
 When your building retains residents longer, you create a stronger community and therefore a better resident experience.

-How to get more lease renewals
+5 ways to get more lease renewals

 Now that you know the benefits of retaining residents, you’re probably wondering how you can increase your retention rate.